 - 1. The Port 2 receiver is used to test Port 1.
 The receiver linearity is the standard against which the source linearity is checked. - 2.
 A test cable is connected between Port 1 and Port 2 with 20 dB of attenuation in series with the cable.
 This can be done with an internal step attenuator or an external 20 dB attenuator.
 This attenuation ensures that the receiver remains in its linear range. - 3.
-The analyzer is set to several different points across its frequency range nominally one frequency point per band. - 4.
-At each frequency point, the output power level is set to 0.0 or -12 dBm, depending on the PNA-L option set, and the power is measured to establish a reference, P{reference}. - 5.
-The source setting is then stepped from -27 dBm to the maximum leveled power specification in 1 dB steps and the power is measured, P{measured}, at each setting. - 6.
-The non-linearity in dB at each frequency point is calculated as: - (P{measured} P{reference}) (source setting reference setting)
+The analyzer is set to 25 different points across its frequency range. - 4.
+At each frequency point, the output power level on Port 2 is set to 0.000 dBm and the power is measured to establish a reference, P{reference}. - 5.
+The source setting is then stepped from -15 to +10 dBm in 1 dB steps and the power is measured, $P{measured}$, at each setting. - 6.
+The non-linearity in dB at each frequency point is calculated as:

+(P{measured} - P{reference}) - (source setting)